aacfla/aacfla.github.io/pages/church-rides.md

 permalink: /church-rides
 ---

 AACF is not a church and should not substitute for your regular church attendance.
 However, we can arrange for rides to the following churches to help you get plugged into the area!
-Shoot a message to a church rides coordinator or use this [form](https://tinyurl.com/aacf2019rides) to sign up for rides!
+Shoot a message to a church rides coordinator to sign up for rides!

 ## [Lighthouse Community Church](https://lighthousesouthbay.org/){: target="_blank"} (Torrance, CA)
 Contact [Joyce Ito or Matthew Chung](mailto:joyceito2000@gmail.com,mattatucla@ucla.edu?subject=AACF:%20Lighthouse%20Rides)